gruntwork-io/terragrunt/docs/_docs/02_features/hooks.md

 #### Configuration

-By default, is executed internal `tflint` which will ignore any other parameter.
+By default, is executed internal `tflint` which evaluate passed parameters.
 Any desired extra configuration should be added in the `.tflint.hcl` file.
 It will work with a `.tflint.hcl` file in the current folder or any parent folder.

 If there is a need to run `tflint` from the operating system directly, should be use the extra parameter `--terragrunt-external-tflint`.
-This will cause Terragrunt to execute `tflint` from the operating system and transmit any supplementary arguments:
+Example:
 ```
 terraform {
     before_hook "tflint" {